rileyleague/rileyleague.github.io/_pages/cv.md

 * M.A. in Economics, Duke University, 2021
 * Ph.D in Economics, Duke University, 2023 (expected)

-Work experience
+Research Experience
 ======
-* Summer 2015: Research Assistant
+* Research Assistant to Jimmy Roberts
-  * Github University
+  * Duke University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * March 2019 - Present

+* Strategic Research Intern
+  * Institute for Justice
+  * May 2017 - August 2017

-* Fall 2015: Research Assistant
+* Research Assistant to Dylan Fitz
-  * Github University
+  * Davidson College
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * May 2016 - May 2017

+* Donchian Research Fellow
+  * Vann Center for Ethics
+  * May 2016 - September 2016

 Publications
 ======
   <ul>{% for post in site.publications %}